Start Free Pilot

 The accurately labeled data in machine learning used for training and assessing a model is often referred to as “ground truth.”
 The model’s accuracy relies on the precision of this ground truth, emphasizing the importance of investing time and resources in accurate data labeling.

-How to Label Data for Machine Learning in 10 Steps: Label Your Data Best Practices
+6 Steps to Overcome Data Labeling Challenges: Label Your Data Best Practices

 How the labeled dataset is used for an ML project